jjlee/git-meld-index/README.md

 I'm using git 2.35.1, and this is probably a bit fragile to what git version you have.

-I have only tested on Linux but it should work on BSDs or OS X.
+I have only tested on Linux.
+Probably it won't work on anything else (should be easy to fix for other unix-y systems -- I'd guess it will only fail because of its use of the `-T` option of the `ln` command).

 ## Install